teoVerbanac/BacteriaSegmentation/README.md

 Also SAM2 should be installed into SAM2 folder
 ### Usage
-JPEGImages folder contains pictures that should be segmented, and SegmentationClass contains the masks that are hand drawn. splitDataset.py is used for splitting data into training and val folders LoRa_Sam2.py fine tunes the model sam2_improved.py evalueates the whole model
+JPEGImages folder contains pictures that should be segmented, and SegmentationClass contains correct masks, used for evaluation. splitDataset.py is used for splitting data into training and val folders LoRa_Sam2.py fine tunes the model sam2_improved.py evalueates the whole model